Vellinakshatram (1949 film)

-Vellinakshatram (lit.
-'Silver-star') is a 1949 Indian Malayalam-language drama film written and directed by Felix J. H. Baez, who also handled special effects.
+Vellinakshatram is a 1949 Indian Malayalam-language film written and directed by Felix J. H. Baez, who also handled special effects.
 It was produced by Kunchacko and K. V. Koshy in their debut production.
 The film stars Gayaka Peethambaram, P. Lalitha Devi, Alleppey Vincent, K. Ramakrishna Pillai, Kandiyoor Parameshwarankutty, Joseph Mulavana, and P. A. Ambujam.
 It was the debut film produced at Udaya Studios, the acting debut of Miss Kumari, and debut of K. D. George as film editor.
 Its music was composed by B. A. Chidambaranath, who debuted with this film.

 Vellinakshatram was released in theatres on 14 January 1949.
 No print of the film exists today, making it a lost film.
-It is the seventh Malayalam-language film to be released in Malayalam cinema.
+It was the seventh Malayalam-language film to be released in Malayalam cinema.